1. Home

 Can a deficiency in vitamin “D” lead to hair loss?

-New hair development may be slowed down if your body is deficient in vitamin D. Alopecia areata has been associated with a vitamin D deficit (an autoimmune condition that causes bald patches on the scalp).
+New hair development may be slowed if your body is deficient in vitamin D. Alopecia areata has been associated with a vitamin D deficit (an autoimmune condition that causes bald patches on the scalp).
 Both men and women experience hair loss as a result of this deficit.

 Consult a Hair Loss expert now